Prag8855/aab/content/tools/residence-permit-feedback.md

     auslaenderbehoerde
 ---

-Your feedback helps us measure waiting times at the Berlin *[[Ausländerbehörde]]*.
+Your feedback helps us measure wait times at the Berlin *[[Ausländerbehörde]]*.
 This information helps other people plan their [residence permit](/glossary/Aufenthaltstitel) application.

 {% include "_blocks/feedbackResidencePermitStatic.html" %}